Use the Six Thinking Hats to Improve Brainstorming and Collaboration

 Creating an Open Exchange of Ideas

 We all have feelings that influence our decisions.
-But we aren’t always aware of these feelings and, if we are aware, we often aren’t comfortable sharing them with others.
+However, we aren’t always aware of these feelings, and even when we are, we often aren’t comfortable sharing them with others.

-Our general lack of emotional intelligence is the single greatest barrier to effective communication, conflict resolution, and the free exchange of ideas.
+Our general lack of emotional intelligence is the single most significant barrier to effective communication, conflict resolution, and the free exchange of ideas.

 Wearing the Red Hat helps quell this tension.
-The emotional Red Hat is a valid perspective that everyone has.
+The emotional Red Hat is a valid perspective that everyone can relate to.

 If you encourage (actually, insist that) each team member wears the Red Hat, you’ll begin creating the space for better communication.
 You’ll also build more trust within your team over time.